scotthamilton77/atlas-mcp-server/atlas-reference.md

 The Atlas Platform integrates these components into a cohesive system:

 - **Project-Task Relationship**: Projects contain tasks that represent actionable steps needed to achieve project goals.
 Tasks inherit context from their parent project while providing granular tracking of individual work items.
-- **Knowledge Integration**: Both projects and tasks can be enriched with knowledge items, providing team members with necessary information and context.
+- **Knowledge Integration**: Both projects and tasks can be enriched with knowledge, providing team members with necessary information and context.
 - **Dependency Management**: Both projects and tasks support dependency relationships, allowing for complex workflows with prerequisites and sequential execution requirements.
 - **Unified Search**: The platform provides cross-entity search capabilities, allowing users to find relevant projects, tasks, or knowledge based on various criteria.